dorisoy/TMP-MultiTenantBlazor/README.md

 # Added for multitenant testing
 127.0.0.1       tenant1.localhost tenant2.localhost tenant3.localhost
 ```

+If you run the updateHosts.bat it will look for this entry: "# Added for MultiTenantBlazor testing"
+If it exists it will not update the host file.
+If it doesn't it will add tenant1, 2 and 3 on a single line.

 After this you will need to build the application and go to .vs\MultiTenantBlazor\config\applicationhost.config and adjust the bindings.
 ```